Experience Rock History!

 Then I remembered a very obscure detail: during the concert Jeff Lynne announced that it was Bev Bevan’s birthday (actually on the 24th but they were still celebrating)!
 Everyone whooped and applauded.
 Why is that a relative clue?
 I went to this concert with my close friend whose birthday was the same day (we took Lynne literally), and that was November 25th, the day of this concert.
 So the concert had to be on that date.

 And more corroborating facts are that ELO were in California in November of 1974 and performed on Nov.
 21st in Fresno, north of L.A.
 The day after the concert I experienced, Nov.
-26th, an L.A. television talk show featured Richard Pryor and George C. Scott, and ELO performed two hits from “Eldorado” – so they were in and around L.A. from the 21st through the 26th. and through the power of Sherlock F. Holmes’ deductive reasoning that leaves us with 11-25-74 as the date that I saw ELO perform at Loyola University just north of LAX.
+26th, an L.A. television talk show, The Mike Douglas Show, featured Richard Pryor and George C. Scott, and ELO performed two hits from “Eldorado” – so they were in and around L.A. from the 21st through the 26th. and through the power of Sherlock F. Holmes’ deductive reasoning that leaves us with 11-25-74 as the date that I saw ELO perform at Loyola University just north of LAX.

 So why is there absolutely no record of this concert?